 Poole Runners Club Welfare

-At Poole Runners we take Welfare of ALL our runners seriously and as part of that we have an appointed welfare officer.
+At Poole Runners we take Welfare of ALL our members very seriously.

-Welfare is essential to contribute to good practice within the sport, develop performance and to ensure the safety and enjoyment of athletes, coaches, officials and volunteers
+Welfare is essential to contribute to good practice within sport, develop performance and to ensure the safety and enjoyment of athletes, coaches, officials and volunteers.

-Welfare covers a range of issues such as safeguarding and protecting, anti-bullying, equality, poor practice in coaching and disciplinary and grievances matters.
+Welfare covers a range of issues such as safeguarding and protecting, anti-bullying, equality, poor practice in coaching plus disciplinary and grievances matters.

-The Welfare Officer’s role is to advise and support the club officers and committee, to respond to any concerns and to ensure that all coaches/officials/volunteers have completed relevant checks
+The Welfare Officers role is to advise and support the club officers and committee, to respond to any concerns and to ensure that all coaches/officials/volunteers have completed all relevant checks.

 Every Members responsibility